 Students in the Practical Nursing Program may qualify for financial aid.
 General information about applying for financial aid is located in the kiosk outside the Financial Aid office.
-The student may request an appointment with a financial aid specialist by calling 717-4330.
+The student may request an appointment with a financial aid specialist by calling 405-717-4379 or 405-717-4794.